Crafting YourMy Dream Wedding Using These 4 Wedding Photography Tips

-Now that I have recuperated from the most stressful season of my life that almost drove me nuts, I can finally look back at my wedding and process what happened.
+Now that I have recuperated from my wedding (also the most stressful season of my life that almost drove me nuts), I can finally look back at my wedding and process what happened.
 Overall, I definitely enjoyed planning my wedding from top to bottom because it let my creativity run free.
 I also believe that my "photographer brain" helped me design a better wedding and gain a better understanding of weddings in general.

-So, here's 4 wedding photography tips I used as a photographer planning her own wedding.
+So, here's 4 wedding photography tips I used as a photographer planning my own wedding.

 1. Venue and ceremony layouts matter.